-Since the cells are disjoint, we readily conclude from \eqref{g_psi_eq} that $g(\bm{\psi}) \leq \min\{M, N\}$.
-Recall that $\psi_{ij}$ denotes the marginal probability that the $i$\textsuperscript{th} user is in $\textrm{BS}_j$.
-If the mobility of the users are independent of each other, the expected number of non-empty cells $g(\bm \psi)$ in Eqn.\ \eqref{g_psi_eq} simplifies to:
+Since the cells are disjoint, we readily conclude from Eqn.\ \eqref{g_psi_eq} that $g(\bm{\psi}) \leq \min\{M, N\}$.
+Recall that $\psi_{ij}$ denotes the probability that the $i$\textsuperscript{th} user is in $\textrm{BS}_j$.
+If the mobility of the users is independent of each other, the expected number of non-empty cells $g(\bm \psi)$ in Eqn.\ \eqref{g_psi_eq} simplifies to:

-We now evaluate the above expression for the case when the limiting occupancy distribution of each user is \emph{uniform} across all BSs, \emph{i.e.,} $\psi_{ij}=\frac{1}{M}, \forall i,j $.
+We now evaluate the above expression for the case when the limiting occupancy distribution of each user is uniform across all cells, \emph{i.e.,} $\psi_{ij}=\frac{1}{M}, \forall i,j $.
 The uniform stationary distribution arises, for example, when the user mobility can be modelled as a random walk on a regular graph \cite{lovasz1993random}.
 In this case, Eqn.\ \eqref{g_eqn3} simplifies to